yxyang/locomotion_simulation/README.md

-# Environment for A1 Robot Simulation
+# Python Environments for Unitree A1 Robot

 This is the simulated environment and real-robot interface for the A1 robot.
 The codebase can be installed directly as a PIP package, or cloned for further configurations.